drunderscore/GTA-Research/Mission-Triggering-Research-And-Bugs .md

 [Video](https://youtu.be/BrZOtY-xAI0)

-The game doesn't want you to die during mission triggerring, for this reason some of the callbacks from `func_165()` will call a function that will make you invulnerable.
+The game doesn't want you to die during mission triggering, for this reason some of the callbacks from `func_165()` will call a function that will make you invulnerable.
 Usually this function is called through intermediate function that also sets invulnerabilities to mission vehicles\peds\etc and sets `Global_88739` to `1`.

 Let's look at the code: